dysnomian/tmux-now-playing/README.md

  - [ ] Track time and track progress
  - [ ] Color track progress bar

-### Contributing
+## Contributing

 PRs and issues are gladly accepted!
-See the CONTRIBUTING.md doc for guidelines.
+See the [contributing doc](CONTRIBUTING.md) for guidelines.

-## Credits
+# Credits

 This is based heavily on @robhurring's [tmux-spotify](https://github.com/robhurring/tmux-spotify).
 Thanks Rob!

+Everything here is available under the [GPL v3 License](LICENSE.md).